 In a cooperative effort, the Planning Board, Board of Selectmen and Budget Committee review the CIP and make desired revisions prior to adoption.
-After a public hearing is held, the Planning Board adopts the CIP.
-As the guide for capital projects over a six year period, the first year of the program is envisioned as a trial run for the 2009 capital budget which, when combined with the operating budget, is the total municipal budget for the year.
+After a public hearing is held, the Planning Board adopts the CIP as the guide for capital projects over a six year period.